Dehonians

+History

-The congregation is present in over 40 countries on five continents (Europe, Africa, North and South America and Asia).
+The order was founded in Saint-Quentin, Aisne, Picardy, France, by Léon Dehon in 1878.
+It is present in over 40 countries on five continents (Europe, Africa, North and South America and Asia).
 It is headquartered in Rome.

 Carlos Luis Suarez Codorniú is the current superior general.
 In the United States, it is based in Hales Corners, Wisconsin.
 There it also operates the Sacred Heart School of Theology, the largest seminary in the United States for men over the age of 30 who are preparing for the priesthood.

 Among other facilities, the Institute has owned and operated St. Joseph's Indian School in Chamberlain, South Dakota, since 1927.
 This is an off-reservation boarding school for grades K-8 that serves largely Lakota students.